ading2210/shimboot/README.md

 Shimboot is a collection of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.
 It allows you to boot a full desktop Debian install on a Chromebook, without needing to unenroll it or modify the firmware.

+## Features:
+- Run a full Debian installation on a Chromebook
+- Does not modify the firmware
+- Works on enterprise enrolled devices
+- Can boot Chrome OS with no restrictions (useful for enrolled devices)
+- Nearly full device compatibility
+- Optional disk compression
+- Multiple desktop environments supported

 ## About:
 Chrome OS RMA shims are bootable disk images which are designed to run a variety of diagnostic utilities on Chromebooks, and they'll work even if the device is enterprise enrolled.
 Unfortunately for Google, there exists a [security flaw](https://sh1mmer.me/) where the root filesystem of the RMA shim is not verified.
 This lets us replace the rootfs with anything we want, including a full Linux distribution.

 Simply replacing the shim's rootfs doesn't work, as it boots in an environment friendly to the RMA shim, not regular Linux distros.
 To get around this, a separate bootloader is required to transition from the shim environment to the main rootfs.
-This bootloader then does `pivot_root` to enter the rootfs, where it then starts the init system.
+This bootloader then runs `pivot_root` to enter the rootfs, where it then starts the init system.

 Another problem is encountered at this stage: the Chrome OS kernel will complain about systemd's mounts, and the boot process will hang.
 A simple workaround is to [apply a patch](https://github.com/ading2210/chromeos-systemd) to systemd, and then it can be recompiled and hosted at a [repo somewhere](https://github.com/ading2210/shimboot-repo).

 After copying all the firmware from the recovery image and shim to the rootfs, we're able to boot to a mostly working XFCE desktop.

+The main advantages of this approach are that you don't need to touch the device's firmware in order to run Linux.
+Simply rebooting and unplugging the USB drive will return the device to normal, which can be useful if the device is enterprise enrolled.
+However, since we are stuck with the kernel from the RMA shim, some features such as audio and suspend may not work.

 ### Partition Layout:
 1. 1MB dummy stateful partition